Ecodev/gims/docs/content/computing.rst

 some statistics.
 Those statistics are for internal use only and are not available to end-user.

-However it is in that step that the user can use rules of level 2.
-Those rules of level 2 are typically used to ignore values.
+However it is in that step that the user can use rules of Step 2.
+Those rules of Step 2 are typically used to ignore values.
 While some values were interesting in the previous step, we can decide that we are no longer interested in them for this and any following computing steps.

-Rules of level 2 are also the first opportunity to say ``Total = Urban + Rural``.
+Rules of Step 2 are also the first opportunity to say ``Total = Urban + Rural``.
 Again because we wanted to keep the raw number for ``Total`` in previous step, but from now on we want to change the way ``Total`` is computed.